Emotional Habits

 Counteracts insulin, contributes to hyperglycemia

-Inhibits thyroid hormone activation, thus creating a form of hypothyroidism which reduces metabolism and increases storage of unused nutrients as fat
+Inhibits thyroid hormone activation, thus creating a form of hypothyroidism that reduces metabolism and increases storage of unused nutrients as fat

 Is a diuretic (makes you pee more)